Licensed under a 3-clause BSD style license - see LICENSE.rst

 -------

-lines : `matplotlib.collections.PolyCollection`
+poly : `matplotlib.collections.PolyCollection` or `None`

 A `~matplotlib.collections.PolyCollection` containing the